rahamanatiq/Bilingual_Chatbot/README.md

 -- Dependencies and Installation
-(1) Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-(2) Create Virtual Environment using following line: python -m venv myenv myenv/scripts/activate
+2. Create Virtual Environment using following line: python -m venv myenv myenv/scripts/activate

---Install the required dependencies by running the following command: pip install -r requirements.txt
+-- Install the required dependencies by running the following command: pip install -r requirements.txt

-Lastly, Obtain an API key and Run the Model.
+-- Lastly, Obtain an API key and Run the Model.